Beliavsky/Fortran-code-on-GitHub/README.md

 [fplot](https://github.com/jchristopherson/fplot): provides a convenient interface for plotting with Gnuplot, by jchristopherson

+[graffer](https://github.com/jtappin/graffer): interactive tool for generating plots of data and/or functions, by James Tappin.
+The original graffer was an IDL program.
+This version provides most of the same functionality in a Fortran program using gtk-fortran and plplot for the GUI and plotting respectively.
+To display functions gdl (gnudatalanguage) or IDL is required.

 [gtk-fortran](https://github.com/vmagnin/gtk-fortran): cross-platform library to build Graphical User Interfaces (GUI), by Vincent Magnin et al. Gtk-fortran is a partial GTK / Fortran binding 100% written in Fortran, thanks to the ISO_C_BINDING module for interoperability between C and Fortran

 [M_attr](https://github.com/urbanjost/M_attr): set terminal text attributes using ANSI escape sequences